If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 1) Do I Actually Need A Skip?

-The first thing to decide before hiring a skip is whether you actually need one.
+The first thing to decide is whether you actually need one.
 This will usually depend on how much rubbish you have to get rid of, how close you live to a household waste centre, and whether you have access to any kind of transport.

 Even if you don’t have your own vehicle large enough to transport your waste, it may be cheaper to hire a larger van or make several trips to the tip in a smaller vehicle.